ExPixel/miniaudio-rs/miniaudio/README.md

 Building
 ---
-Building that LLVM is installed in order to generate the bindings, but aside from that everything should __just work__.
+LLVM must be installed in order to generate the bindings, but aside from that everything should __just work__.
 Feel free to open an issue here if that is not the case.